ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 If the file field isn't a part of the schema, but you still want errors for it, you can add an optional field to the schema with the same name, and use [setError](/concepts/error-handling#seterror) to set and display an error message.

+## Progress bar for uploads

+If you'd like a progress bar for large file uploads, check out the [customRequest](/concepts/events#customrequest) option for the `onSubmit` event.

 ## Preventing file uploads

 To prevent file uploads, set the `{ allowFiles: false }` option in `superValidate`.
 This will set all files to `undefined`, so you don't have to use `withFiles`.